KV REMC invests in the youth of our communities for now and for the future.

 YES!
 We will do our best to make sure all students receive a photo with their legislator (both official through the State of Indiana and via IEC).
 Pictures taken by the state photographer will be mailed to students and pictures taken via IEC will be available through a shared photo site.

 Touchstone Energy Camp

 Kankakee Valley REMC will sponsor six 6th grade boys/girls to participate in the 2018 Touchstone Energy Camp.
 The camp takes place at Camp Tecumseh in Brookston, Indiana.
 The boys and girls will learn about electrification, electric safety and understanding the cooperative business principles.
-They will also enjoy activites like horseback riding, rock climbing, zip lining, canoeing, swimming and more!
+They will also enjoy activities like horseback riding, rock climbing, zip-lining, canoeing, swimming and more!

 Touchstone Energy Camp is an excellent opportunity for youth to learn how an electric distribution system works.
 Kankakee Valley REMC pays all expenses for the trip except for travel to/from the camp and incidental expenses of the participants while at the camp.

 Kankakee Valley REMC, along with Indiana Electric Cooperatives, will sponsor a trip to Washington, D.C. for two area high school youth.

 This opportunity is open to all students who will be returning for their senior year in the fall of 2020.
 First consideration will be given to applicants who are sons, daughters or legal wards of Kankakee Valley REMC members.
 Travel expenses from Indianapolis, meals, lodging and scheduled event fees will be paid by Kankakee Valley REMC.

 This opportunity gives students the chance to see our nation’s rich history and visit national monuments.
 It also allows students to meet over 1,000 students from other states as well as learn more about electric cooperatives.